Aditaro/TableToppers/sprint4.md

 Unit Testing Unit tests for key components were implemented and
 extended:

+Backend unit tests for table waitlist GET, POST, and DELETE requests.

+Backend unit tests for reservation GET, POST, PATCH, and DELETE requests.

+Full backend API can be found in openapi.yaml, all endpoints implemented except the menu section, which is in our plans for future work.

 Reservation Component: Test form visibility, field input, and submission handling.